 Mistake #2: They Overcomplicate Stuff and People Don’t Understand Them

 When your message is too complicated the brain can’t process all the information and it starts to burn calories in order to understand what you’re trying to say.
-However, that’s against the codex of the brain.
-After all, his main function is to preserve energy so it can survive in this world for longer.
+That’s against the codex of the brain.
+After all, the main function of the brain is to preserve energy so it can survive in this world for longer.

 “People are looking for brands that can help them survive and thrive,” says Donald Miller in the book.
 So, you need to refine your message.
 Make sure visitors can understand what you mean without making them burn too many calories.

-Lesson #3: Ask Yourself the Following Questions To Clarify Your Message and Cut Through The Noise
+Lesson #3: Clarify Your Message and Cut Through The Noise

 If you’re not sure whether or not your message is clear enough, stop for a moment and ask yourself the following questions: